 But most people find it very easy to eat a lot more.
 Men and women in the UK eat about 45-55% more protein than they need each day, according to the National Diet and Nutrition Survey.

 For the majority of athletes their current diet will be sufficient in protein.
-Those that are eating too much concentrated protein especially red meat may find that their digestion improves and decrease toxic by products such as uric acid.
 Long distance runners may need up to 1.6g/kg especially if they are very lean.

 The need for amino acid or protein supplements is questionable, these supplements are not only expensive but more often than not unnecessary.
 The body’s not very skilled in the practice of riding itself of the extra protein and this puts stress on the kidneys.
 Too much protein in the diet can also stop the body’s absorption on calcium.
 It is often said that Vegan diets may find it difficult to consume sufficient protein, however with meal planning and eating a range of foods its quite easy to consume your daily requirements.